rlipsc/polymorph/README.md

 ## Mutating entities within events

-Events are allowed to add or remove components from their host/calling entity, as long as they don't invalidate other registered events.
+Events are allowed to add or remove components from their host/calling entity, as long as they don't invalidate other events within a state change.

-In other words, event execution is **immutable**: once a state change occurs, such as adding a component, all the events associated with that state change *must* be allowed to execute.
+In other words, event execution is **immutable**: once a state change occurs, such as adding or removing components, all the events associated with that state change *must* be allowed to execute.

-As long as this condition is respected, events are allowed to freely mutate entities.
+As long as this condition is respected, events are allowed to freely embed further state changes to the entity.

-This means, for example, events are free to remove the component being added within an `onAdd` event, as long as, say, an `onAddCallback` event isn't registered for the same component.
+This means, for example, events are free to remove the component being added within an `onAdd` event, as long as there aren't subsequent add events for this component scheduled to execute.

-Polymorph guards against these conflict conditions at compile time:
+The compile time expansion of events checks for the following conflicts:

 1. Removing components that invalidate a future event from the same state change (as above).
 2. Event cycles, even if called indirectly through other events.